 The PWRGD pin is an open drain output.
 Once the VSENSE pin is between 94% and 107% of the internal voltage reference the PWRGD pin is de-asserted and the pin floats.
-It is recommended to use a pull-up resistor between the values of 10 and $100k\Omega$ to a voltage source that is 5.5V or less.
-The PWRGD is in a defined state once the VIN input voltage is greater than 1.5V but with reduced current sinking capability.
-The PWRGD will achieve full current sinking capability as VIN input voltage approaches 3V.
+TI recommends to use a pull-up resistor between the values of 1 k $\Omega$ and 100 k $\Omega$ to a voltage source that is 5.5 V or less.
+The PWRGD is in a defined state once the VIN input voltage is greater than 1.5 V but with reduced current sinking capability.
+The PWRGD achieves full current sinking capability as VIN input voltage approaches 3 V.